ApokryphaV1/MorphZ/README.md

 )
 ```

-End‑to‑end morphological evidence with bridge sampling:
+MorphZ evidence estimation using groups:

 ```python
 import numpy as np